dotnet/EntityFramework.Docs/docs/platforms/aspnetcore/existing-db.rst

 Install Entity Framework
 -------------------------

-To use EF7, install the package for the database provider(s) you want to target.
+To use EF Core, install the package for the database provider(s) you want to target.
 This walkthrough uses SQL Server.
 For a list of available providers see :doc:`/providers/index`.

 * :menuselection:`Tools --> NuGet Package Manager --> Package Manager Console`
 * Run ``Install-Package Microsoft.EntityFrameworkCore.SqlServer –Pre``